Digitized counterdiabatic quantum critical dynamics: Results

-We extend the analysis of the fast-quench defect statistics to lattice geometries of varying dimension: a two-dimensional heavy-hexagonal lattice~\cite{chamberland2020topological}, a three-leg ladder, and a two-dimensional square lattice.
+We extend the analysis of fast-quench defect statistics to lattice geometries of varying dimension: a 2D heavy-hexagonal lattice~\cite{chamberland2020topological}, a three-leg ladder, and a 2D square lattice.
 The corresponding defect density distributions are shown in~\figlabel{fig:histograms}b-d, respectively.
-For the heavy-hexagonal lattice, the defect density distributions with an without CD are clearly separated, while for the three-leg ladder and the 2D square lattice, the distributions have a larger overlap but still show a reduction of the mean value in the presence of CD.
-Since the TFIM is not exactly solvable in these geometries, an exact reference distribution cannot be computed.
-We instead compare the data to the limiting normal distribution in the initial state.
-Similar to the 1D case, the distributions without CD are very close to the normal distribution, while applying CD leads to a shift already at very short quench times.
+For the heavy-hexagonal lattice, the defect density distributions with and without CD are clearly separated, while for the three-leg ladder and the 2D square lattice, the distributions have a larger overlap but still show a reduction of the mean value in the presence of CD.
+Since the TFIM is not exactly solvable in these 2D geometries, we compare the data to the limiting normal distribution in the initial state.
+Similarly to the 1D case, the distributions without CD are very close to the normal distribution, while applying CD leads to a shift already at very short quench times.

-We analyze further the cumulants of the defect density distributions as functions of the total evolution time.
+We further analyze the cumulants of the defect density distributions as functions of the total evolution time.
 The cumulants for the 1D model are shown in~\figlabel{fig:cumulants}a.
-The mean value $\kappa_1$ has an initial plateau indicating the breakdown of the KZM.
-While this plateau occurs for both types of dynamics, in the presence of CD, it has a lower value.
+The mean value $\kappa_1$ has an initial plateau that indicates the breakdown of the QKZM.
+Although this plateau occurs for both types of dynamics, in the presence of CD, it has a lower value.
 This reduction of defects is seen both in the experimental data and in the theoretical prediction and occurs already for the first-order NC approximation.
-We expect higher-order approximations to reduce the defect density further~\cite{delcampo2012assisted}.
+We expect higher-order approximations to further reduce the defect density~\cite{delcampo2012assisted}, which we show for the second-order NC approximation in the 1D model in Supplementary Figure~4.
 As in~\figlabel{fig:histograms}a, the plateau in the experimental data is shifted with respect to the theoretical one.
 The reduction of defects with CD persists up to evolution times $T \approx 3/J$, where the curves with and without CD coincide as the CD term $\dot{\lambda} A_{\lambda}$ becomes negligible.
-Without CD, the initial plateau of $\kappa_1$ turns into the power-law decay expected for KZ scaling around $T \approx 0.5/J$.
-The experimental data shows a decrease that matches the theoretical prediction and starts to deviate at \(T \gtrsim 1/J\) due to increasing hardware noise.
+Without CD, the initial plateau of $\kappa_1$ turns into the power-law decay expected for the KZ scaling around $T \approx 0.5/J$.
+The experimental data shows a decrease that matches the theoretical prediction and starts to deviate at \(T \gtrsim 1/J\) due to the increasing hardware noise.
 For CD dynamics, the KZ scaling regime occurs at larger total evolution times.